lampeh/CoverLock/README.md

 - Configurable delay and other preferences
 - Un-register sensor listener on lock, re-register on screen on event (optional, might save battery)
 - FULL_WAKE_LOCK is deprecated but ACQUIRE_CAUSES_WAKEUP does not work with PARTIAL_WAKE_LOCK.
 Ignore, Retry?
+- don't lock if whitelisted apps are in foreground or landscape mode (optional, would I really use that?)
+- wake only if locked by this app
+- new icon
+- license: MIT, GPL, Whatever?

 Limitations: